ratbag package

 Write the current changes to the driver.
 This is an asynchronous operation (maybe in a separate thread).
 Once complete, the given transaction object will emit the

-signal.You should not call this function directly, use
+finishedsignal.You should not call this function directly, use

-instead:>>> device = None # should be a device though... >>> t = CommitTransaction.create(device) >>> def on_finished(transaction): ... print(f"Device {transaction.device} is done") >>> signal_number = t.connect("finished", on_finished) >>> t.commit()
+CommitTransaction.commit()instead:>>> device = None # should be a device though... >>> t = CommitTransaction.create(device) >>> def on_finished(transaction): ... print(f"Device {transaction.device} is done") >>> signal_number = t.connect("finished", on_finished) >>> t.commit()

 The

-immediately before the callback is invoked but not before the driver handles the state changes.
-In other words, a caller must not rely on thedirty
+dirtystatus of the device’s features is reset toFalseimmediately before the callback is invoked but not before the driver handles the state changes.
+In other words, a caller must not rely on thedirtystatus betweencommit()and the callback.If an error occurs, the driver calls the callback with a

-.If any device state changes in response to
+False.If any device state changes in response to

-signal to notify all other listeners.
+commit(), the driver emits aresyncsignal to notify all other listeners.
 This signal includes the same sequence number as the transaction to allow for filtering signals.- Returns

 a sequence number for this transaction